macros4outlook/quotefixmacro/README.md

 The variable `QUOTING_TEMPLATE` can be used to store the quoting template.
 Thus, the Outlook configuration can be left untouched.

+If this is not enabled, one has to configure Outlook differently:

+Tools > Options > Mail Format > Signatures...

+* Create a signature that is only used for reply and forward.
+You have to insert at least `%Q` to get the quoted original mail.
+* Assign this signature to every mail account you want to use.

 ### English replies

 The variable `QUOTING_TEMPLATE_EN` can be used to store en English quoting template.